RunestoneInteractive/thinkcspy/_sources/soc2016-schedule.rst

 Course Schedule
 ---------------

-Remember that you must do the reading and exercies **before** coming to class.
+Remember that you must do the reading and exercises **before** coming to class.

-See the `Syllabus </runestone/static/thinkcspy/syllabus.html>`_ for details.
+See the `Course Overview </runestone/static/thinkcspy/course-overview.html>`_ for details.

 -----